codeskipper/dotfiles/README.md

 ## ToDo
 - System Preferences, General, Prefer tabs -> set to (never) when opening documents (default: in full screen)
+- Safari Preferences, Tabs, Open pages in tabs instead of windows -> Never (default Automatic)
+- Safari Preferences, Tabs, When a new tab or window opens, make it active -> enable (default disabled)
 - secondary-click with right mouse button - scripting this setting appears to be not supported, still looking for workaround